 We’ve opened the directory that contains the unzipped RankMath directory – it’s highlighted in the screenshot above.

-All we need to do is drag the folder over to the panel on the right (the server files).
-Filezilla will transfer all the files and directories over to the server in the background.
+All we need to do is drag the folder to the right panel (the server files).
+Filezilla will transfer all the files and directories to the server in the background.

-We can watch the progress in the log panel near the top of the screen, or watch the progress bar at the bottom.
+We can watch the progress in the log panel near the screen’s top or the progress bar at the bottom.
 It only takes a few moments (even on a slow connection, it shouldn’t take more than a minute or two).

 Here you can see that the RankMath folder has been transferred.
 Since the folder is arranged in the standard plugin way, WordPress will recognize it instantly.